 - When asking for directions, make it sound like you are not alone.
 For example, “Can you direct me to the museum?
 I have to meet a friend there.”

 - Leave a copy of your itinerary with a friend or a family member at home, before leaving for a trip.
 Stay in touch regularly via phone or any other connection method.
-Keep people updated on your itinerary change or other news.
+Keep people updated on your itinerary change.

 - If you are a US citizen, sign up for the free Smart Traveler Enrollment Program (STEP), which will help the State Department assist you in the case of an emergency.